francesco-mattioli/rec-sys-challenge-Polimi/README.md

 - `run.py`: This script serves as the primary initiation point to setup and execute the recommendation system, as well as compute the MAP score.
 - `tuning.py`: This script provides functionalities for hyperparameter tuning.

+Here is a brief explanation of the two matrixes used:

+- `URM_aug`: This is a user-item interaction matrix that represents user interactions with items in the system.
+Each entry (user, item) in the matrix is set to '1' if the user has either watched the item or opened the item's details page.
+The matrix is then padded with zeros in the missing items that are present in the Item-Content Matrix (ICM) but not in the User-Content Matrix (UCM).
+- `URM_aug_pow`: This is similar to URM_aug, but it includes an additional step where the ICM is stacked vertically below the URM_aug matrix.
+The vertical stacking ensures that the cardinality (number of columns) of both matrices coincides, enabling proper concatenation.
+For the concatenation we used an hyperparameter that is fundamental because it balances the importance of the collaborative part with respect to the context-based part.
+It can take a value between 0 and 1 (if we want to build a hybrid recommender system).

 ## Competition Details

 The datasets includes around 1.8M interactions, 41k users, 27k items (TV shows) and two features: the TV shows length (number of episodes or movies) and 4 categories.
 For some user interactions the data also includes the impressions, representing which items were available on the screen when the user clicked on that TV shows.